Morgan Luttrell

 Morgan Joe Luttrell (born November 7, 1975) is an American politician, businessman, and military veteran serving as the U.S. representative for Texas's 8th congressional district since 2023.
+He is a member of the Republican Party.

 Early life and education

 Born in Houston in 1975, Morgan Joe Luttrell has a twin brother, Marcus.
 He graduated from Willis High School.
-Luttrell earned a Bachelor of Science degree in psychology from Sam Houston State University and a Master of Science in applied cognition neuroscience from the University of Texas at Dallas.
+Luttrell earned a Bachelor of Science degree in psychology from Sam Houston State University in 2000 and a Master of Science in applied cognition neuroscience from the University of Texas at Dallas in 2016.
 He also has an executive certificate in professional leadership development from Harvard Business School.

 Early career

 Luttrell is an adjunct professor at Sam Houston State University, of which he is an alumnus.
 He also teaches law enforcement leadership.

 In 2019, Luttrell founded Trexxler Energy Solutions.
 He is also the founder of Stronos Industries, which provides recyclable and biodegradable campaign signs.

 Military service

 Luttrell served as a United States Navy SEAL.
-In 2007, he was commissioned as a special warfare officer.
-He served as a SEAL for 14 years until being medically discharged in 2014 for a severe traumatic brain injury and spinal cord injury he sustained in a helicopter crash in 2009.
+He volunteered and received orders for Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado in 2001.
+After months of training, Luttrell graduated from BUD/S class 237.
+After BUD/S, he completed advanced training courses including parachute training at Basic Airborne School, cold weather combat training in Kodiak, Alaska, and six months of SEAL Qualification Training (SQT) in Coronado, California.
+Luttrell received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare Insignia.
+In 2007, he was commissioned as a Ensign after completing Officer Candidate School and received the 1130 designator as a Naval Special Warfare Officer.
+He served as a SEAL for 7 years until being medically retired in 2014 for a severe traumatic brain injury and spinal cord injury he sustained in a helicopter crash in 2009.
+Luttrell travelled to Rosarito, Mexico to obtain psychedelic therapy (ibogaine and 5-MeO-DMT) for his injuries, including "hyperaggression" in civilian life; he described the treatments as having "profound" results, with "it [being] like 20 years of therapy in three days."